When a Man Loves a Woman (film): Critical response

-The film holds a 70% approval rating among critics at Rotten Tomatoes based on 23 reviews.
+When a Man Loves a Woman holds a 69% approval rating among critics at Rotten Tomatoes based on 96 reviews.
 The site's consensus states: "When a Man Loves a Woman delves into the complex dynamics of a marriage shadowed by addiction, aided by strong performances from Andy Garcia and Meg Ryan."
+Audiences surveyed by CinemaScore gave the film a grade "A−" on scale of A to F.

 Roger Ebert, himself a recovering alcoholic, gave the film four out of four stars and wrote, "Here is a wise and ambitious film about the way alcoholism affects the fabric of a marriage.
 So many movies about the disease simplify it into a three-step process: Gradual onset, spectacular bottom, eventual recovery.
 It isn't that simple; most alcoholics never even give themselves a chance to recover.
 And recovery is a beginning, not an end."
 He praised the acting of Meg Ryan, Andy Garcia, and Lauren Tom, and said one of the film's strengths is "it isn't just about Alice's recovery.
 It's about Michael's recovery from Alice's recovery."

 James Berardinelli said that the "ending is too facile", and that its "occasional didactic tendencies are its weakness", but concluded "the script does a good enough job establishing the dynamics of the Green family that we never doubt that the story deserves to be told.
 The film's poignancy is its strength...In balance, the former by far outweighs the latter, making this a worthwhile picture."
 Berardinelli also gave praise to the performances of Tina Majorino and Mae Whitman, and argued that seeing the characters of Alice and Michael through the children's eyes helps elevate the story.

 David Denby of New York Magazine called the film an "earnest and highly prolonged counseling disappointment" and a "pushy therapeutic exercise" which, although intelligent, features "endless talk, a stunted mise en scène, and a moral atmosphere of dogged and literal-minded persistence" which "overvalues its own sobriety".

 In a 2012 review for Bitch magazine, Christen McCurdy wrote, "It’s a rare film that begins its story in the middle of a relationship, and whose happy ending does not depend on one character’s white-hot epiphany and subsequent breathless confession (though we get something like that in the final scene).
 Instead, both characters’ roles in the relationship have to evolve."